Zemerik/Sports-Stadium/README.md

 <br>
 </br>

 <p>Developed by a team of 2 people, this bot has a range of functions.
-The Functions are divided into six catogories; <bold></bold>developer; economy; fun; general; moderation; setup</bold>.
+The Functions are divided into six
+categories; <bold></bold>developer; economy; fun; general; moderation; setup</bold>.
 Developer commands are more for the developers/admins, who set up the bot in severs.
 Economy commands include; <bold>sswork; ssspin; ssdaily; ssplay; sstop; etc</bold>.
 Fun commands are for all users, such as <bold>ssroast</bold> and <bold>ss8ball</bold>.
 General commands include <bold>setting privat chatGPT key, checking invites, live scores(cricket) and help command</bold>.
 The moderation commands are exactly the same as provided by <bold>Carl-Bot</bold>.
 Setup commands set up the <bold>chatGPT channel and ChatBot channel</bold>.
 The setup commands also includes blacklist, in which words can be added, cleared, and even toggled on/off. </p>

 <h3> Statics</h3>